How to Make a Scout Necker

 - If the cloth is not oriented correctly to

 the necker, the necker will be very difficult to role and will not hang

 properly.
 A necker has one long side and two short sides.
 The long side

 must be parallel to the warp or weft of the cloth.
 The two short sides

 image shows how the threads in the cloth must be oriented:

 Most neckers are either a single solid colour, a solid colour with different-coloured trim, or half one colour and half another.
 Many also have a crest sewn to the point.
 These instructions are for making a necker with coloured trim.
 Leave out any steps that do not apply to the necker you are making.

-- Cut a right-isosceles triangle of the main colour.
+- Cut a right-isosceles triangle of the main colour (the triangle has a 90° angle at the point and 45° angles at both tips).
 Follow the sizing below and make sure the two short sides are parallel to the bias.